SarahADominguez/STA380-DSSM/README.md

 However, some of the 458 rules with confidence above 75% include:

-Citrus fruit, fruit/vegetable juice, grapes --\> tropical fruit (lift of 8!)
+Citrus fruit, fruit/vegetable juice, grapes –\> tropical fruit (lift of 8!)

-Frozen meals, tropical fruit, yogurt --\> whole milk (lift of 3)
+Frozen meals, tropical fruit, yogurt –\> whole milk (lift of 3)

 When looking through the 75% confidence rules, my hypothesis came out true!
-As I scrolled down, the majority of the right-hand side was milk! and the lift was around 3 on average for those which contained milk, suggesting that these rules weren't very meaningful.
+As I scrolled down, the majority of the right-hand side was milk! and the lift was around 3 on average for those which contained milk, suggesting that these rules weren’t very meaningful.
 A similar pattern was discovered for other vegetables.

 I included above one rule which had a lift of 8 (suggesting it is